Lav (singer)

-Kalea Little, known by her stage name of Lav, is an American singer-songwriter from Venice, California.
+Kalea Little (born July 22, 1998), known by her stage name of Lav, is an American singer-songwriter from Venice, California.

 Early life

 Little was born in Venice Beach, California and was raised by her mother and grandparents.
 Her grandfather was a jazz musician, and so Little was introduced at a young age to jazz artists such as Peggy Lee and Julie London.
-She is Jewish.

 Musical career

 Little gained notoriety after the release of her single “From Me, the Moon”.
 Billie Eilish reposted the song on her Instagram account, garnering the song over two million plays.
 Eilish also praised the song on television.
 As of 2022, the song has over 18 million plays on Spotify.

 Little announced in 2020 that she was working on an extended play, with the single “Reds” serving as a pre-release.